 FYK: For Your Knowledge

-Less PR degrees are being hired than before.
-Employers are hiring more graduates with degrees that stimulate thinking (history, linguistics, sociology, etc.)
+Fewer PR degrees are being hired than before.
+Employers are hiring more graduates with degrees that stimulate interdisciplinary thinking (history, linguistics, sociology, etc.)

 - There is more “cross-contamination” happening in agencies than ever before.
 Professionals are making the switch from PR to marketing and vice versa.